Department of Civil and Environmental Engineering

 China University of Geosciences (Wuhan), China

-Dr. Xiong Kun Associate Professor, State Key Laboratory of Environmental-Friendly Energy Materials,
+Dr. XIONG Kun Associate Professor, State Key Laboratory of Environmental-Friendly Energy Materials,

 Southwest University of Science and Technology, China